 The Upper Class Experience

-Virgin Atlantic features in my top Business Class airlines and I compare which is better overall; British Airways Club World vs. Virgin Atlantic Upper Class including the Galleries Lounges vs. Virgin’s Clubhouses.
+Virgin Atlantic features in my top Business Class airlines and we compare which is better overall; British Airways Club World vs. Virgin Atlantic Upper Class including the Galleries Lounges vs. Virgin’s Clubhouses.